Shawn Mendes postpones tour dates citing mental health

 “This breaks my heart to have to say this,” his post began.
 “After speaking with my team and health professionals, I need to take some time to heal and take care of myself and my mental health, first and foremost.”

-Mendes was schedule to play the All State Arena in Rosemont on Friday, July 15.
-The tour also included a stop at the Fiserv Forum in Milwaukee on July 12.
+Mendes had been scheduled to perform on July 15 at the All State Arena in Rosemont and on July 12 at the Fiserv Forum in Milwaukee.

 The All State Arena’s website did not have any further information other than the show was postponed.